segmentio/segment-docs/guides/account-management/move-source-workspace.md

 title: "Can I move a source from one workspace to another?"
 ---

-Segment doesn’t have the ability to “merge” workspaces, however you can achieve the same effect by moving your existing sources to a single workspace.
+Segment doesn’t have the ability to "merge" workspaces, however you can achieve the same effect by moving your existing sources to a single workspace.

 You can move sources between workspaces by clicking the sources tab in the top left of your workspace,

 ![](../images/asset_1fupuBg7.png)

-heading to “Settings" for the requisite source,
+heading to "Settings" for the requisite source,

 ![](../images/asset_a4KXK0QG.png)